 Simonga is situated near a number of hotels and lodges along the Zambezi River above the falls.
 One of these properties, The River Club, has sort of “adopted” the village as a way to give back to the surrounding community.

 Simonga has learned some important lessons from other neighboring communities, and is one of only a handful of villages that has truly embraced tourism as an opportunity for increasing the quality of life for their people.

 Traditionally, villages in the region were not interested in welcoming visitors to their homes, believing that tourists would bring bad fortune, and the photos they took would steal their souls.

 Simonga's village elders, however, saw the region's growth in tourism as a way to bring great benefits to it's community, and with the help of the River Club and its guests, the community has thrived in relation to its neighbors.

-High volume community tourism is a very difficult and delicate balancing act.
-Have you got the islands of Lake Titicaca on your bucket list?
-Here's what you might expect from a local homestay.
+High-volume community tourism is a very delicate balancing act.
+If you're planning a trip to Lake Titicaca, here's what you might expect from a local homestay.